 Fishing Report

-Marilyn’s Pond has been fishing well this fall but has also been busy.
-Fishing will remain good as long as temperatures remain pleasant.
-The pond will close for the season when we start to see it ice up.
-Until then, bait fisherman using salmon eggs and baby crawlers under bobbers are catching fish all day.
+Marilyn’s Pond has been fishing well this summer but has also been busy.
+Fishing will remain good as long as water temperatures remain cool.
+Bait fisherman using salmon eggs and baby crawlers on light lines under bobbers are catching fish all day.
 Fly fisherman using small terrestrial dry flies have been catching fish on the surface early and late in the day.
-Stocking has slowed down for the season.
+Stocking will continue as long as temperatures allow.

 Marilyn’s Pond Angler Guide Information